wdawson/okta.github.io/_source/_docs/api/resources/idps.md

 ### Identity Provider User Profile Object

-Identity Provider user profiles are IdP-specific but may be customized by the Profile Editor in the Okta Admin UI.
+Identity Provider user profiles are IdP-specific but may be customized by the Profile Editor in the administrator UI.

 {% img okta-admin-ui-profile-editor-idp.png alt:"IdP Profile Editor UI" %}